 Director's fees are therefore generally excluded from the meaning of employment income where the person is attributed with control over the company or entity making the payments.
 In these cases the person's ownership or control means that they are undertaking the role of employer, and the necessary conditions for the Work Bonus, that the person is performing remunerative work undertaken in an employer/employee relationship, is unlikely to exist

 Where a person works for a company or other entity in which they exercise no control, or has no association (e.g. no family connection) with those controlling the entity, remuneration designated as director's fees may be regarded as employment income where the delegate is otherwise satisfied that the person is genuinely undertaking work in an employer/employee relationship.

 Royalty payments are not generally work bonus income.
 Where remunerative work has been undertaken, this may be considered gainful work income and included as work bonus income.

-For work bonus purposes, employment income is ordinary income that is earned, derived or received from remunerative work undertaken by a person in an employer/employee relationship.
-It includes salary, wages, commissions and employment related fringe benefits, but does not include business income.
+For work bonus purposes, employment income is ordinary income that is earned, derived or received from remunerative work undertaken by a person in an employer/employee relationship or income generated from gainful work such as business earnings from self-employment that meet the personal exertion test.
+It includes salary, wages, commissions and employment related fringe benefits.

 The following payments are excluded from the definition of employment income: